input-output-hk/cardano-node-wiki/Benchmarking.md

 As you can see, there are 3 big groups of profiles:

 1. with word `regression` - default profiles,
-2. with word `Plutus` - profiles with smart contracts,
+2. with word `rtsflags` - like default profiles, but with specific RTS flags,
-3. with word `rtsflags` - like default profiles, but with specific RTS flags.
+3. with word `Plutus` - profiles with smart contracts.